 As part of the requirements of the Health Education and Promotion major, students complete two graduate courses from the Master of Public Health (MPH) department and one from the master degree in Nutrition and Wellness, which may count towards graduate school requirements at the university.
 With careful planning of the undergraduate course sequence, the Health Education and Promotion major offers the student the possibility of completing additional select cross-listed courses to meet a couple more of the requirements of the graduate program while an undergraduate student.
 Only students with senior standing (by credits completed) and cumulative Benedictine University GPA of at least 3.000/4.000 are allowed to take these cross-listed courses.
 Space in these cross-listed courses is limited.
-Permission to enroll in and/or completion of cross-listed graduate program is not automatic; the student must meet graduate program requirements and complete the application process.
+Permission to enroll in and/or completion of cross-listed graduate courses does not imply acceptance into the graduate program.
+Admission to the graduate program is not automatic; the student must meet graduate program requirements and complete the application process.